wroka/Getting-and-Cleaning-Data-Course-Project/Getting and Cleaning Data - CodeBook.md

 ### Definitions of Features Variables: Averages of Experimental Observations, grouped by Subject and Activity

+66 Total Variables.
+Definitions grouped by Body Signal Based Observations and Gravity Based Observations.
+Body Signal Observations are further subdivided by Frequency-Domain and Time-Domain.

 Note: Abbreviations in the original fields (contained in the "features.txt" file downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>) have been modified to create the new, more descriptive column headers found in the final "TidyData.txt" file.